Resting and Healing Introduction

 For example: Greg is a Rogue 2/Barbarian 1, giving two d8 hit dice and one d12 hit die.
 When Greg takes a short rest, he may roll any combination of hit two d8 hit dice and his one d12 hit die, adding his Constitution modifier to each die rolled as normal.

-For more on hit dice, see Hit Dice, later in this guide.
+For more on hit dice, see Damage, Healing, and Dying, later in this guide.

 The allowance for standing watch and for one hour of interruption are important.
 While resting in a potentially dangerous area, such as an untamed forest or a dungeon, it’s important to set a rotating watch to protect the rest of the party while they sleep.
 The 1-hour interruption allows the party to endure an overnight combat without forcing them to restart their rest, which could lead to another rest interrupted, forcing the part into a horrifying vicious cycle where they never quite manage to complete their rest.